MaestroCad/Principia_Computer_Science/README.md

 LinkedIn Profile: https://www.linkedin.com/in/dennis-magige-254125218/

-I'm conversant with PHP,SQL,HTML,CSS and Pthon.
+I'm conversant with PHP,HTML,CSS and Python.
 Currently I work at ISPaSO as a web administrator for the International Students Office.